OpenConext/OpenConext-myconext/README.md

 [![Build Status](https://travis-ci.org/OpenConext/OpenConext-myconext.svg)](https://travis-ci.org/OpenConext/OpenConext-myconext)
 [![codecov.io](https://codecov.io/github/OpenConext/OpenConext-myconext/coverage.svg)](https://codecov.io/github/OpenConext/OpenConext-myconext)

 An IdP for OpenConext.
 A user can create and manage his own identity.
-Authentication uses a magic-link by default, and a password can be added later.
+Authentication uses a magic-link by default, and FIDO2 or a password can be added later.

 ## [Getting started](#getting-started)